 3.1.5.7 Small Frequency Disturbance Test

 Apply a 0.3 Hz step increase, and in a separate simulation, a 0.3 Hz step decrease of system frequency from nominal frequency (60Hz).
-Any governor or frequency controller should lower or raise the real power dispatch according to the droop and deadband characteristic.
-A frequency response is required for all Generation Resources assuming there is sufficient headroom to respond to frequency changes.
-The real power should initially be dispatched at 80% of maximum. , two frequency drop simulations shall be performed: One where the resource is modeled in a curtailed (with headroom) state, and another simulation where the resource is modeled in a power availability state (no headroom).
+The governor or frequency controller should lower or raise the real power dispatch according to the droop and deadband characteristic.
+A frequency response is required for all Generation Resources and Energy Storage Resources (ESRs) assuming there is sufficient headroom to respond to frequency changes.
+The real power should initially be dispatched at 80% of maximum for this test.
+Tests for ESRs should also be run for a condition at 80% of maximum charging capability.
+Since IRRs typically operate in a power availability state (no headroom) state even when operating below nameplate capability, two frequency drop simulations shall be performed for IRRs: One where the resource is modeled in a curtailed (with headroom) state at 80% dispatch, and another simulation where the resource is modeled in a power availability state (no headroom) at 80% dispatch.
 A description of how to set up the IRR model for each case (headroom vs. no headroom) should be included.
 Non-exempt IRR resource models operating with headroom should provide a real power increase in response to a frequency drop.
 An explanation, including a reference to any exempt status per ERCOT Nodal Protocol 8.5.1 shall be provided for models that fail to exhibit sufficient frequency response.
+In general, the submitted IRR model should reflect a power availability state (no headroom state) as that would be the normal operating assumption even when dispatched at less than Pmax.

 The figures below include the examples of acceptable and unacceptable responses.

-3.1.5.8 System Strength Test (for IRRs, Inverter-Based Resources, and Inverter-Based Transmission Elements)
+3.1.5.8 System Strength Test (for Inverter-Based Resources, and Inverter-Based Transmission Elements)

 This test considers the model performance under varying short circuit ratios (SCR).
 The SCR of the electric grid can vary over time due to line contingencies, nearby generator status, etc., so it is important for a model to behave well under a range of SCR conditions.